OlympusDAO/olympus-docs/docs/overview/07_cross-chain.md

 4. Enter amounts, approve and click Bridge.
 Note that Olympus does not charge a fee for bridging.
 You only pay for gas and the message passing fee charged by the bridge infrastructure.
 5. You can view the transaction under the Transactions list.

-:::caution
+:::info

-EVM bridging is currently disabled following the recent KelpDAO incident.
-Upgraded EVM bridge contracts and infrastructure are in development.
+EVM bridging was paused as a precaution following an industry-wide bridge incident, then relaunched on a rebuilt, security-hardened bridge.
+See the [LayerZero Bridge Security Upgrade](./10_layerzero-bridge-upgrade.md) page for the new contracts and safety guardrails.

 :::